 And it's exactly what the Roberts family had in mind when they set down roots in the awe-inspiring Colorado wilderness more than a century ago.
 But now they're in danger of losing the right to this gorgeous property.

-Initially founded under the Homestead Act in 1876, Roberts Ranch is an American icon--a remnant of the days when one could strike out on their own in an effort to claim a piece of land out of sheer will and fortitude.
+Initially founded under the Homestead Act in 1876, Roberts Ranch is an American icon – a remnant of the days when one could strike out on his own in an effort to claim a piece of land out of sheer will and fortitude.
 Now, the ranch is made up of various conservation easements and property agreements enacted over the more than 100-year history of the property, and it is now the subject of some legal controversy.

-Owned in large part by the 92-year-old matriarch of the Roberts family, Larimer County has recently entered into a conservation agreement with Roberts by which ownership would transfer to the county.
+Larimer County has recently entered into a conservation agreement with the 92-year-old matriarch of the Roberts family by which ownership of the Roberts Ranch would transfer to the county.
 This decision has sent a shockwave through the family and frontier-minded landowners all over the West.

 Criticized as a "land grab" by other members of the Roberts family, a transfer of ownership from the private hands of the family to public property would represent a seismic shift in the stewardship and long-term fate of the land.